 3. Personal, Social & Emotional Development (‘PSED’)

 Health, happiness and even the development of early years cognitive function are all underpinned by children’s personal, social and emotional development (‘PSED’).
-Indeed, PSED forms the backbone of children’s relationships to all adults and peers around them — and also governs how they feel they fit in.
+Indeed, PSED forms the backbone of children’s relationships with all adults and peers around them it also governs how they feel they fit in.
 That’s all incredibly important.
-Chiildren in nursery are encouraged are supported and support one another, they learn how to manage emotions and behaviours, how to eat healthy diets, look after themselves physically, and independently manage their own personal needs.
+Children in nursery are encouraged are supported and support one another, they learn how to manage emotions and behaviours, how to eat healthy diets, look after themselves physically, and independently manage their own personal needs.
 All of this will have the knock-on effect of improving confidence and self-esteem and even allow them to set some of their own goals.
 Close bonds will be made with both staff and other children.

 Good personal, social and emotional development will, in turn, enhance all other areas of the EYFS curriculum and help prepare children for the transition to school and beyond.

 The four specific curriculum areas of focus, enhanced by all three prime areas above

 Reading and writing are crucial elements within every child’s education.
 Without these skills, learning about other topics would become much more difficult.
 Literacy is therefore a key area of focus within the EYFS framework.
 Nursery will therefore endeavour to encourage a love of reading within every child.
 Reading teaches children to comprehend language, vocabulary and grammar as well as learning more about the underlying topics themselves.
 Children are encouraged to articulate their understanding and thoughts, to improve speech and pronunciation skills and to take part in mark making.
 Together, all these skills really stimulate children’s imaginations too, opening them up to an almost limitless range of topics and learning opportunities going forwards.